Evolution of Design

 As aforementioned, other than consulting with an interior designer to help you make a color scheme decision, you are on the road to becoming a true DIY expert in this arena!
 Some of the variants in this project can make it easier, i.e. the use of a spray painter versus a paintbrush, but most of the high-quality paint available in today’s market lends to that concept of it being nothing more than a weekend DIY project with a profound pay-off!

-Follow this comprehensive tutorial and guide on how to paint a brick fireplace.
+Follow this comprehensive tutorial and guide on how to paint a modern brick electric fireplace.
 Your remodel will look like it has been done by a professional when you finish!

 I’ve Decided to Paint: Now I Have to Choose a Color?!

 As aforementioned, painted brick has become immensely popular and trendy in the past decade.
 It is true that it is easier to paint the brick than it is to later remove the paint, but changing the color can be easily accomplished.
 Therefore, do some simple research or consult an interior designer to help you make your decision on the color palette; your color scheme is a very important factor to take into consideration.

 Dark colors make for a fine contrast, yet they can darken a small room and they can actually show flaws and dust more so than light colors.
 Lighter colors, on the other hand, are more currently trending but do not offer the same eye-catching punch that the dark colors add.
 Both colors play a role in the visual tricks that can make a room appear smaller or larger.

 However, to help you with your remodeling idea, here are some of the most commonly chosen paint colors for fireplaces: